 One study followed 22 children for just six months, Fleming said.
 He described the other study as a “free for all” review that made it difficult to determine what dose was best for children of different sizes.
-Still, he suggested long-term tracking of the drugs’ effects and favored approval “in the absence of any better approach.”
+Still, he suggested long-term tracking of the drugs’ effects and favoured approval “in the absence of any better approach.”

 A different drugmaker-sponsored study, completed long after Fleming’s letter, looked at children who had taken Lupron for precocious puberty from 1991 to 2009.
-The 2010 study, which was submitted to the FDA, reported that seven of 55 kids had suffered serious side effects, but said the only serious side effects possibly related to Lupron were the growth of a preexisting tumor, deteriorating vision, and severe asthma exacerbation.
+The 2010 study, which was submitted to the FDA, reported that seven of 55 kids had suffered serious side effects, but said the only serious side effects possibly related to Lupron were the growth of a preexisting tumour, deteriorating vision, and severe asthma exacerbation.